Get Started FAQs

 You can visit the SKALE Network: Technical Highlights for a deeper dive into the benefits of the Network, including:

 The SKALE Innovator Program is a program SKALE has been running for the last years.
 The program is for projects which plan to use SKALE chains.
 The incentives we offer projects (that’s, access to engineering resources, introductions to SKALE investors, co-marketing, and a grant for using SKALE) are provided in exchange for feedback on the platform.
 We want to ensure that the SKALE team is building the right tools and systems for developers and partners and through the SKALE Innovator Program.

 The SKALE execution model is fully compatible with the Ethereum Virtual Machine (EVM), making it so that smart contracts that run on the Ethereum mainnet can also run on the SKALE Network.
 There is no need to rewrite or port smart contracts.
 Anything written for the EVM will execute on the SKALE Network.
 As such, developers can migrate to SKALE Chains in a phased manner – moving smart contracts to SKALE on an individual basis as the needs and benefits dictate.

-In addition, the SKALE Network supports many popular crypto wallets and browser plugins, and bridges.
-These include Bitski, Fortmatic, Metamask, Portis, Torus.
+In addition, the SKALE Network supports many popular crypto wallets, browser plugins, and bridges.
+These include Bitski, Fortmatic, Metamask, Portis, Torus, Particle.
 These interface components are well-regarded in the community and used by thousands of developers.
 Lastly, the SKALE Network is easy to use.
 The steps to provision one or more SKALE chains are simple, with options to select sidechain size (small, medium, large), chain duration, storage options, and more.